We've broken down the mortgage jargon to give you an insight into the different types of mortgages available to you.

 Which properties are acceptable for letting?

-The property you choose must be suitable for letting, in an area where there is a good demand for rented property.
-Lenders have different criteria for the properties they deem acceptable to lend against, here are some tips on what to ask the estate agent:
+The property you choose must be suitable for letting and be located in an area where there is good demand.
+Lenders have different criteria for the properties they consider acceptable.
+Here are some tips on what to ask the agent:

-- Leasehold properties – confirm the length of the lease remaining, this can restrict the future saleability and whether it is acceptable to your chosen lender.
+Leasehold properties – confirm the length of the lease, as this can restrict future saleability and whether it is acceptable to your chosen lender.

 What are the tax implications?

-We cannot advise you on this as we are not specialists and the tax implications will depend on your particular circumstances.
-Rental income is taxable.
-We advise you to get professional tax advice from a tax specialist.
+We cannot advise on this as we are not specialists.
+Tax implications will depend on your circumstances, so we advise you contact a professional for specialist advice.

 Is there anything else I need to know?

 You need to be aware of your legal responsibilities as a landlord.
-This includes repairs to the property, compliance with fire safety regulations and the safety of gas and electrical appliances.
-You will need to ensure you have adequate buildings insurance in place.
+This includes repairs to the property, compliance with fire safety regulations, and the safety of gas and electrical appliances.
+You will also need to have adequate buildings insurance in place.

 You may also want to take legal advice on landlord and tenant law to familiarise yourself with the dos and don’ts of letting a property.
-If your mortgage payments are not maintained, your lender may appoint a receiver of rent.
+If your mortgage payments are not maintained, your property is at risk of repossession.

 Other useful sources of information for landlords are: